chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 | 7	| Android Men's Vintage Henley| 2
 | 8 | ...

-On Juny 2017, *"Google Sunglasses"* were the most popular item purchased by customers who bought the *"YouTube Men's Vintage Henley"*, with 20 units sold.
+On Juny 2017, *"Google Sunglasses"* were the most popular item purchased by customers who bought the *"YouTube Men's Vintage Henley"*, with 20 units sold. <br>
 Create bundle deals featuring popular combinations like "YouTube Men's Vintage Henley" with "Google Sunglasses" and other related products.
 This could encourage customers to make larger purchases and increase overall sales.

 #### Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.